aarongilly/blog/content/Pages/PDW - Archived.md

 If even one person benefits from reading this I will be very pleased.

 I am going to cover how my thing works, but also how I’d recommend someone who’s interested in this concept get started.

+**Spoilers:** I don’t recommend doing everything I’ve done.
+There’s a strong argument to make the system is _worse_ now than when it was all one fancy spreadsheet.
+There’s a sweet spot and I passed it[^3].

 ## How I’d Recommend Tracking

 Ask yourself: